ClusterHQ/fli-docker/README.md

-# fs3todocker
+# flitodock

-The `fs3todocker` utility is designed to simplify the deployment of stateful applications inside Docker containers.
+The `flitodock` utility is designed to simplify the deployment of stateful applications inside Docker containers.

 This is achieved through creation of a Flocker Hub Stateful Application Manifest (SAM) file (aka. "manifest"), which essentially acts as a wrapper to a Docker Compose file.
 The SAM file is a YAML file that defines data volumes from [ClusterHQ](https://clusterhq.com)'s Flocker Hub,